MaryAngelique/freecodecamp-personal-portfolio/README.md

 -  My portfolio should have at least one media query.✅

--  The height of the welcome section should be equal to the height of the viewport.
+-  The height of the welcome section should be equal to the height of the viewport.✅

 - The navbar should always be at the top of the viewport.